rytmis/bootcamp-wames-labs/03-web-playback.md

 # Web Playback #

-This lab is intended for exploring Media Services.
+This lab is a starting point for exploring Media Services.
+There is no predefined goal -- take the project for a quick spin and play around.

 It consists of an ASP.NET MVC web application that lists and provides a player for the media assets that have [On Demand Origin Locators](http://msdn.microsoft.com/en-us/library/windowsazure/hh974308.aspx) associated with them -- that is, assets which are available for streaming from within your Media Service.

 ## Getting the source ##